 Examples of benefits in kind include employers providing company cars and vans to employees that are also available for personal use, personal healthcare cover and beneficial loans to employees of over £10,000.

-There are penalties for late filing: for more information or assistance with your benefit in kind forms please get in touch.
+For more information or assistance with your benefit in kind forms please get in touch.

-Construction Industry Scheme
+Construction Industry Scheme (CIS)

+Contractors and sub-contractors working in the construction industry are taxed under the (CIS).
 The CIS scheme covers all work classified as construction work.
-There are different rules for contractors and sub-contractors and both must be registered with HMRC before any work commences.
+There are different rules for contractors and sub-contractors, both must be registered with HMRC before any work commences.